CianiniAlessio/BackTest/README.md

 ## Introduction
-While trying to find a platform on the internet in which is possible to backtest an option strategy I decided to develop my own.\\The option pricing is based on a Black & Scholes model and of course it's limited to its assumption, but it can be a good approximation of the reality.\\\\
+While trying to find a platform on the internet in which is possible to backtest an option strategy I decided to develop my own.
+The option pricing is based on a Black & Scholes model and of course it's limited to its assumption, but it can be a good approximation of the reality.

-{\Large\textbf{Black \& Scholes Model}}\\\\
+## Black \& Scholes Model
-About the B&S model, in order to apply its formula, we need to assume that the market consists of at least one risky asset and one riskless asset.\\
+About the B&S model, in order to apply its formula, we need to assume that the market consists of at least one risky asset and one riskless asset.
-The assumption concerning the risky asset are:\\
+The assumption concerning the risky asset are:
-- The Riskless rate is constant \\
+- The Riskless rate is constant
-- The stock does not pay a dividend\\
+- The stock does not pay a dividend
 - The log-return of a stock price is an infinitesimal random walk with drift.
-This means that our stock needs to follow a Geometric Brownian Motion.\\
+This means that our stock needs to follow a Geometric Brownian Motion.
-We consider a stochastic-process $S_t$ to be a Geometric Brownian Motion if it satisfies the following SDE: $$dS_t = \mu S_tdt + \sigma S_tdW_t$$ in which $W_t$ is a Brownian Motion, $\mu$ the drift and $\sigma$ the volatility.\\
+We consider a stochastic-process $S_t$ to be a Geometric Brownian Motion if it satisfies the following SDE: $$dS_t = \mu S_tdt + \sigma S_tdW_t$$ in which $W_t$ is a Brownian Motion, $\mu$ the drift and $\sigma$ the volatility.
-We have also some assumption to be made for the market and those are:\\
+We have also some assumption to be made for the market and those are:
-- No arbitrage opportunity \\
+- No arbitrage opportunity
-- Ability to borrow and lend any amount.\\
+- Ability to borrow and lend any amount.
-- Ability to buy and sell any amount\\
+- Ability to buy and sell any amount
-- The above transactions do not incur any fees or costs\\\\
-With all these assumption we can introduce the B&S equation:
+- The above transactions do not incur any fees or costs With all these assumption we can introduce the B&S equation:
 $$\frac{\partial V}{\partial t} + \frac{1}{2}\sigma^2 S^2 \frac{\partial ^2 V}{\partial S^2} + rS\frac{\partial V}{\partial S} - rV = 0.$$
 This formula calculates the price of Put and Call European Option and the value is obtained through these steps:\\